alyzart22/node-pathogens-portal-Mexico/README.md

 ## Credits

+This project is supported by the National Institute Of Allergy And Infectious Diseases of the National Institutes of Health under Award Number U24AI183840.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

 This site developed by [Scilifelab Data Centre](https://www.scilifelab.se/data/) as part of [PDN project](https://pathogendatanetwork.org/) and is based on [central pathogens portal](https://www.pathogensportal.org/), [Swedish pathogen portal](https://www.pathogens.se/) and [Swiss pathogen portal](https://pathogensportal.ch/).

 We thank [Swiss Institute of Bioinformatics](https://www.sib.swiss/), [EMBL-EBI](https://www.ebi.ac.uk/) and all collaborators.